-The number 3 was important because it represented the holy trinity, so as a way of mocking this some entities try to break the faith of the performers by showing themselves in a different shape, all-white and of an extreme beauty very similar to how people describe The Virgin Mary apparitions in the past.
+The number three was important because it represented the holy trinity, so as a way of mocking this, some entities tried to break the faith of the performers by showing themselves in a different shape: all white and of an extreme beauty very similar to how people describe the Virgin Mary apparitions in the past.

-We do know now that the 3 entities are connected and the Soul Demonica explains what has to be performed…
+We now know that the three entities are connected, and Soul Demonica explains what has to be performed. . . .

-So those components mentioned in the book needed to be acquired through moving in time and space, part of what we overlook in the Memento Mori was that we need to call on a familiar… so basically, we have to offer someone already dead from our family, now everything was starting to fall into place.
+So those components mentioned in the book needed to be acquired through moving in time and space.
+Part of what we overlooked in Memento Mori was that we need to call on a relative . . . so basically, we have to offer someone already dead from our family.
+Now everything was starting to fall into place.

-We cannot cross the border of dimensions or travel in time as we are alive but we need a spirit related to at least one of us to perform the request, someone reliable, especially someone that has died long ago.
+We cannot cross the border of dimensions or travel in time because we are alive, but we need a spirit related to one of us to perform the request—someone reliable, preferably someone who died long ago.

-Leann spoke, Sheryl seems all things that have happened are making sense and probably all this was meant to help you out… think about it…

-Who died a long ago?
-Is my familiar?
+Leann said, “Sheryl, it seems all these things that have happened are making sense now, and all this was probably meant to help you out.
+Think about it. . . .
+Who died long ago, and who do I feel guilt about?
 Of course, my cousin.
 I’m not pleased about this, but what other option do we have?
-Maybe he appeared to show me this before and I couldn’t interpret what he meant, being worried and upset?
+Maybe he appeared to show me this before and, being worried and upset, I couldn’t interpret what he meant.”

-According to the Soul Demonica, after being able to get the elements, the soul of the person is set free but before that, it has to stay present during all the process of “deformation and transformation”, effectively those entities will use the elements to become a whole evil force, that was the reason why it seemed that it came from only one mouth.
+According to Soul Demonica, after being able to get the elements, the soul of the person is set free, but before that, it has to stay present during all the process of “deformation and transformation.”
+Effectively, those entities will use the elements to become a whole evil force.
+That was the reason it seemed that those sounds came from only one mouth.

-The book also mentioned that during the battle in heaven, some angels became evil, some transformed directly into demons, some became dark angels, others died.
-This could be the reason why Xophur had half arm and half wing,
+The book also mentioned that during the battle in heaven, some angels became evil, some transformed directly into demons, some became dark angels, and others died.
+This could be the reason Xophur had half an arm and half a wing.

-somehow these angels survived during the battle but remained hidden and in silence in time.
+Somehow, these angels survived during the battle but remained hidden and silent.

 Chapter 4

-A week later after the last guidance session, we had more information about the entities that had visited us.
-For some reason, the apparitions stopped but other stuff was happening all over the house.
+A week after the last guidance session, we had more information about the entities who had visited us.
+For some reason, the apparitions stopped, but other stuff was happening all over the house.

-The front door bore some scratches, resembling the mark of a claw, and forming the number "3."
+The front door bore some scratches, resembling the mark of a claw, and forming the number three.

-Leann said something about her cousin that I wasn’t aware of… the way he summons the demons was through a ritual that he found engraved on a box, buried deep in the back of his house, unfortunately, he found the box while he was digging the ground to bury the ashes of his grandfather…
+Leann said something about her cousin I wasn’t aware of: The way he summoned the demons was through a ritual he found engraved on a box, buried deep in the back of his house.
+Unfortunately, he found the box while he was digging the ground in which he would bury the ashes of his grandfather. . . .

-Being so delved into his pain and without having the chance to say goodbye to his deceased grandfather, with a Quija board that he found inside the box, he decided to perform a session to try and contact him, which became one of many sessions where an unhuman spirit took advantage getting the shape of his grandfather.
+Being so deep into his pain and without having the chance to say goodbye to his deceased grandfather, with a Ouija board he found inside the box, he decided to perform a session to try and contact him—which became one of many sessions where an inhuman spirit took advantage, acquiring the shape of his grandfather.

-All this worsen as time went by, the evil force was rooting a deep connection with Jeremy.
-Over time he started to isolate himself, leading to a severe depression followed by aching like he was an old person, stopped going to school, whatsoever pushing him towards a recluse state that he couldn’t escape from not even with Leann’s help.
+All this worsened as time went by.
+The evil force was developing a deep connection with Jeremy.
+He started to isolate himself, leading to a severe depression, followed by full-body aching, like he was an old person.
+He stopped going to school.
+He was being pushed toward a recluse state he couldn’t escape from, not even with Leann’s help.